mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-03-monday_afternoon_Manipulating-files_in_Unix.md

 ### Monday Afternoon — Manipulating Files in Unix

+Welcome back, newbie bioinformaticians!

+Let's get stuck into some more Unix commands.
 If we want to copy a file, we use the `cp` command.
 Let's copy the file `grandeur.txt` to create a new file called `Darwin.txt`

 ```